andrejhapuzenkov/buildroot-t113/README.md

 Klipper is a 3d-Printer firmware.
 It combines the power of a general purpose computer with one or more micro-controllers.

+Moonraker - API Web Server for Klipper.
+Moonraker is a Python 3 based web server that exposes APIs with which client applications may use to interact with the 3D printing firmware Klipper.
+Communication between the Klippy host and Moonraker is done over a Unix Domain Socket.
+Tornado is used to provide Moonraker's server functionality.

+Mainsail.
+Makes Klipper more accessible by adding a lightweight, responsive web user interface, centred around an intuitive and consistent design philosophy.

 Buildroot is a simple, efficient and easy-to-use tool to generate embedded Linux systems through cross-compilation.

 *buildroot-t113* is a Buildroot external tree that provides the necessary configuation files to build Klipper as a Buildroot package.